 Family law clients usually need to fund their legal fees privately – from their own personal savings or income – particularly since the removal of Public Funding (Legal Aid) for most cases of Family Law.

 If court proceedings are necessary it may be possible to apply for your spouse to assist you with your legal fees as, since 1 April 2013, the family courts have had the power to make a ‘legal services order’, which is a new form of interim order compelling one spouse to make provision for the other’s legal costs.

 We can advise you if your case meets certain criteria for this application to be successful.
 Litigation loans are also a possible source of funding for legal costs for those facing court proceedings.

 We understand the financial pressures which individuals are under when they are separating or divorcing.
 We will do our best to ensure we are clear about the likely legal fees in your case and the options available.

-We offer a face-to-face initial consultation of up to one and a half hours with Founder & Director Katy Zikking or Director Fiona Greener, for a fixed fee of £250 plus VAT (£300) or with Associate solicitors Hannah Holdaway or Ros White, for a fixed fee of £215 plus VAT (£258).
+We offer a face-to-face initial consultation of up to one and a half hours with Founder & Director Katy Zikking or Directors Fiona Greener, or Nicky Howarth for a fixed fee of £250 plus VAT (£300) or with Associate solicitors Hannah Holdaway or Ros White, for a fixed fee of £215 plus VAT (£258).
 This initial consultation incorporates a free half-hour of time in addition to the usual hourly rated meeting.